 Before the Roman victory over Ptolemy XIII, however, Cleopatra's half-sister, Arsinoe, who had returned with her, fled the palace for Achillas' camp and had herself proclaimed queen in Cleopatra's place.
 Ptolemy XIII drowned in the Nile attempting to escape after the battle and the other leaders of the coup against Cleopatra were killed in battle or shortly afterwards.
 Arsinoe was captured and sent to Rome in defeat but was spared her life by Caesar who exiled her to live in the Temple of Artemis at Ephesus where she would remain until 41 BCE when, at Cleopatra's urging, Mark Antony had her executed.

-Cleopatra traveled through Egypt with Caesar in great style and was hailed by her subjects as Pharaoh.
+Cleopatra, now the sole ruler, traveled through Egypt with Caesar in great style and was hailed by her subjects as Pharaoh.
 She gave birth to a son, Ptolemy Caesar (known as Caesarion), in June of 47 BCE and proclaimed him her heir.
 Caesar himself was content with Cleopatra ruling Egypt as the two of them found in each other the same kind of stratagem and intelligence, bonding them together with mutual respect.